Back to BlogWedding Planning

 The couples I work with want to share their wedding in real time.
 They want their friends and family who couldn't attend to see the first dance that night, not two months later.

-There's also the social media factor.
-If you've spent time curating your Instagram or growing a TikTok following, you want wedding content that fits your feed.
-Horizontal video doesn't work on Instagram Stories.
-Phone-filmed content by guests is often shaky and low quality.
-A content creator bridges that gap.
+There's also the practical side.
+If you've spent years building your Instagram aesthetic or growing a TikTok following, you want wedding content that fits.
+Horizontal video doesn't work on Stories.
+Phone-filmed clips from guests are shaky and low quality.

-Many couples book both.
-The videographer focuses on the cinematic shots and formal moments.
-I focus on the behind-the-scenes, the candid reactions, and the shareable moments.
+Many of my couples book both.
+The videographer focuses on the formal moments and long-form storytelling.
+I focus on the candid reactions, behind-the-scenes moments, and shareable highlights.

 The Bottom Line